frh3ddy/samsara-tabris/README.md

 # samsara-tabris
-This is fork of SamsaraJs, about 95% is samsara code, Dom is replace with Tabris Widget
+This is a fork of SamsaraJs, about 95% is samsara code, DOM is replace with Tabris Widget